wrizw/GDAProject/README.md

 ## About the Project

+This analysis is based on the Divvy case study "'Sophisticated, Clear, and Polished’: Divvy and Data Visualization" written by Kevin Hartman (found here: https://artscience.blog/home/divvy-dataviz-case-study).
 Cyclistic is a bike-sharing program in Chicago.
 In this project, I conducted a comprehensive data analysis to answer key business questions, such as understanding user behavior and offering recommendations to increase annual membership conversions.

 ## Data Source and Period